Hope for the Loneliness of Cancer

 3. See this isolation as a temporary season.

-It’s helpful to view time of isolation like a long winter.
-Yes, you may be isolated right now, but it won’t last forever, and the spring will come.
+It’s helpful to view a time of isolation like a long winter.
+Yes, you may be isolated right now, but it won’t last forever, and spring will come.
 This is temporary.
 Knowing this season will end offers you hope right now.

-Which leads to the most powerful reason for hope…
+This leads to the most powerful reason for hope…

-4. You can find the closest friend.
+4. You can find your closest friend.

 This proves the crux of this article.
 “There is a friend who sticks closer than brother,”3 says Proverbs.
 The friend this verse refers to is God.
 It is possible to have a meaningful relationship and friendship with the Creator of the universe.
 He is the most loyal and kind friend you will ever know.

-For he says, “I will never leave you, nor forsake you.”4 God is a strength and a shield for those who put their hope in Him.
+For he says, “I will never leave you, nor forsake you.”4 God is a strength and a shield for those who put their hope in him.

 “You have taken account of my miseries;